-Generally, SQL throws the error 4064 because while trying to connect to the SQ, the default database is not available to complete the connection.
+Generally, SQL throws the error 4064 because while trying to connect to the SQL, the default database is not available to complete the connection.

 As a part of the SQL Server specialists team, we assist our clients in fixing such issues related to SQL.